tenngs/thors-rentals/README.md

 ## OK, but why?
 I have a passion for C++ language.
 Whilst contemplating a project idea, I came across a myriad of car rental, hospital and student management systems made by others.
 I also wanted to make a management system of some sort, but simultaneously one that is not so common and fits my preferences.
+TL;DR C++ rocks and I wanted use it to make something

 ## Let's have a look-see, shall we?